rug-compling/dact/manual/index.md

 ## Configuring Dact

-Dact has some preferences you can change.
-You can configure the font and colors of the interface.
+Dact has some preferences that you can change, such as the font and colors of the interface.
 You can find these in the Preference window, which you can find in *Edit* menu.
 (On OS X, you will find it in the application menu like any other OS X application.)
 Changes are automatically applied and saved.

-If you accidentally mess up, you can always return to the default preferences Dact ships with by clicking the *Return to Default* button in a tab.
+If you accidentally mess up, you can always revert to the default preferences that Dact ships with, by clicking the *Return to Default* button in a tab.
 The preferences will be restored to their default values.

 ![](images/preferences-window.png)